© Crown copyright 2018

 2. Tricks they use

-- people who target applicants for UK work visas.
 They ask you to pay a deposit as proof that you have enough funds to support you in the UK until you receive your first salary.
-As part of the official application process, you must give us evidence that you have enough money to support yourself, but we will never ask you to give us money
+As part of the official application process, you must give us evidence that you have enough money to support yourself, but we will never ask you to give us money.

-- agents who tell you they can get you a visa using forged documents.
-We have advanced methods of identifying forgeries and will refuse your application if you use them
+They tell you they can get you a visa using forged documents.
+We have advanced methods of identifying forgeries and will refuse your application if you use them.

 You should be suspicious if: